hmcts/version-reporter-services/reports/platopsapps/README.md

         db_container = database.get_container_client(container_name)

         remove_documents(db_container)
-        add_documents(db_container, clusters_info)
+        add_documents(db_container, documents)

 ```

-If you disable the save to cosmos features this automatically enables output of the discovered AKS information to the terminal.
+If you disable the save to cosmos features this automatically enables output of the discovered version information to the terminal.
 <br>This will aid local development and show all the relevant information as it would have been saved to Cosmos.